-1. Provide safe, compassionate and competent nursing care to patients and families from diverse backgrounds across the lifespan in a variety of healthcare settings.

-2. Collaborate with members of the interprofessional healthcare team to manage and coordinate the provision of safe, quality care for patients and families.

-3. Utilize the nursing process, best current evidence, critical thinking and patient/family input to promote health and achieve optimal patient outcomes.

-4. Communicate effectively through verbal, nonverbal and technological methods with patients, families and members of the interprofessional healthcare team.
+- 1. Provide safe, compassionate and competent nursing care to patients and families from diverse backgrounds across the lifespan in a variety of healthcare settings. - 2.
+Collaborate with members of the interprofessional healthcare team to manage and coordinate the provision of safe, quality care for patients and families. - 3.
+Utilize the nursing process, best current evidence, critical thinking and patient/family input to promote health and achieve optimal patient outcomes. - 4.
+Communicate effectively through verbal, nonverbal and technological methods with patients, families and members of the interprofessional healthcare team.

 Course # Course Title Theory Hours Lab Hours Clinical Hours Semester Credit Hours

-/ATH1320 College Algebra 45 3.00
+MATH1320 College Algebra 45 0 0 3

-OMM1310 Elements of Human Communication 45 3.00
+COMM1310 Elements of Human Communication 45 0 0 3

-SYC1310 General Psychology 45 3.00
+PSYC1310 General Psychology 45 0 0 3

-SYC1320 Human Growth & Development 45 3.00
+PSYC1320 Human Growth & Development 45 0 0 3

-IOL1111 Anatomy & Physiology I VLab 30 1.00
+BIOL1111 Anatomy & Physiology I VLab 0 30 0 1

-IOL1121 Anatomy & Physiology II VLab 30 1.00
+BIOL1121 Anatomy & Physiology II VLab 0 30 0 1

-IOL1310 Anatomy & Physiology I 45 3.00
+BIOL1310 Anatomy & Physiology I 45 0 0 3

-IOL1320 Anatomy & Physiology II 45 3.00
+BIOL1320 Anatomy & Physiology II 45 0 0 3

-IOL1330 Microbiology 45 3.00
+BIOL1330 Microbiology 45 0 0 3

-NGL1310 English Composition I 45 3.00
+ENGL1310 English Composition I 45 0 0 3

-RSG1210 Pharmacology 35 15 2.50
+NRSG1210 Pharmacology 35 15 0 2.5

-RSG1332 Mental and Behavioral Health Nursing 30 45 3.00
+NRSG1332 Mental and Behavioral Health Nursing 30 0 45 3

-RSG1640 Adult Health Nursing I 45 135 6.00
+NRSG1640 Adult Health Nursing I 45 0 135 6

-RSG1650 Adult Health Nursing II 45 135 6.00
+NRSG1650 Adult Health Nursing II 45 0 135 6

-RSG1731 Foundations of Nursing Practice 60 60 50 7.00
+NRSG1731 Foundations of Nursing Practice 60 60 50 7

-RSG2360 Health Assessment 30 30 3.00
+NRSG2360 Health Assessment Across the Lifespan 30 30 0 3

-NRSG2410 Nursing Care of Childbearing and 45 45 4.00 NK3G2410 Childrearing Families 45 45 4.00 NRSG2470 Transition to Professional Practice 30 90 4.00 NRSG2570 Multisystem Disorders 45 90 5.00 NRSG2810 NCLEX Preparation & Capstone 120 8.00 Subtotals 845 165 590 74.50 NRSG1030 Practical to Professional Nursing Transition 30
+NRSG2410 Nursing Care of Childbearing and Childrearing Families 45 0 45 4

+NRSG2470 Transition to Professional Practice 30 0 90 4

+NRSG2570 Multisystem Disorders 45 0 90 5

+NRSG2810 NCLEX Preparation & Capstone 120 0 0 8

+Total 845 165 590 74.5

+NRSG1030 Practical to Professional Nursing Bridge 30 0 0

-Transfer Credit Option for LPN/LVN Applicants An applicant who has passed the NCLEX-PN exam, holds an active, unrestricted Practical or Vocational Nursing license, and who graduated from their PN/VN program less than two years prior to the anticipated start date of the Nursing program, may be eligible for transfer credit.
+^{} Transfer Credit Option for LPN/LVN Applicants An applicant who has passed the NCLEX-PN exam, holds an active, unrestricted Practical or Vocational Nursing license, and who graduated from their PN/VN program less than two years prior to the anticipated start date of the Nursing program, may be eligible for transfer credit.
 If the applicant graduated more than two years prior to enrollment, the applicant must demonstrate a minimum of 1,000 hours of direct patient care within the last three years.
 This transfer credit can shorten a student's anticipated time to graduation by up to ten weeks.
-During the enrollment process, the applicant must successfully complete a nursing skills assessment as well as a Foundations Specialty exam with a score of 850 or better on the first attempt.
+During the enrollment process, the applicant must successfully complete a nursing skills assessment as well as a

+Foundations Specialty exam with a score of 850 or better on the first attempt.
 Upon successful achievement of both, the student will be scheduled for the "NRSG1030 Practical to Professional Nursing Transition" course.
 Upon passing NRSG1030, the student will be awarded transfer credit for: NRSG1730 and NRSG1640.